What Is an Index Fund and Should I Buy One?

 An index is a group of stocks that together represent all or part of the greater stock market.
 The S&P 500 consists of 500 of the largest U.S. companies traded on the exchanges.
 The Russell 2000 is another popular index, consisting of 2,000 smaller-cap companies.

-Here’s a deeper index fund explanation.
-Vanguard’s Total Stock Market Index Fund Admiral Shares contains stocks from 10 different market sectors based on sampling of the index.
+Vanguard’s Total Stock Market Index Fund Admiral Shares contains stocks from 10 different market sectors based on a sampling of the index.
 Taken as a whole, the fund’s primary attributes are consistent with those of the index.

 Index funds are not limited to stocks, though.
 Some index funds, like Fidelity’s U.S. Bond Index Fund (FXNAX), track the bond market.
-Others, like Vanguard’s Real Estate Index Fund (VGSIX), are based on real estate securities.
+Like Vanguard’s Real Estate Index Fund (VGSIX), others are based on real estate securities.

 Good To Know

 When the market — or the sector of the market mimicked in the fund — performs well, so does the fund.
 It should not outperform or underperform its index.
 This is less risky than purchasing individual stocks.

 It’s helpful to understand what an index fund does not do: